MrAdamJensen/Wix/README.md

 ### Prerequisites

-In order to run the app locally you will need to setup the server and the client. cd into the repo top directory and execute the following commands(we assume you already setup npm and pip):
+In order to run the app locally you will need to setup the server and the client. cd into the repo form-builder directory and execute the following commands(we assume you already setup npm and pip):

 ```
 cd client